SovaNetwork/utxo-tracing/README.md

 *Note: querying data for blocks less than 6 blocks behind the chain tip are subject to change based on the reorg mechanics described below.*

+All JSON API endpoints enforce a maximum payload size of **32&nbsp;KiB**.
+Requests exceeding this limit will be rejected with a `413` status code.

 ### Indexer Address Filtering

 The indexer keeps a vector of watched Bitcoin addresses in memory.
 Every new